 I typically tell people that rain in Paris is a matter of when not if.
 An umbrella is a necessary accessory but also there is thankfully so much to do in the City of Lights when it rains.
 I also always say that no matter if the weather is rainy, being in Paris in the rain is better than not being in Paris!
 As the founder of Paris, Perfected I have experienced many a rainy day in Paris and I always like to share some of my favorite things to do in Paris when the weather is less than ideal for being outdoors walking about.

 Paris has a variety of passages that have managed to stay rather majestic and historic feeling despite the great change that has happened in Paris since their inception.
 A few to seek out include Galerie Vivienne, Passage du Grand Cerf, Passage des Panoramas and Galerie Véro-Dodat.

 Pick a neighborhood and research the best spots in that arrondissement to indulge for a few hours.
 The best crepe at one spot, a croque monsieur to share at another.
 Chocolates at a chocolate shop, pastries at the best patisserie, baked goods at one of the well rated local boulangeries.
 You get the idea.
 Your sugar coma will be sure to distract you from any rainy weather.

 I always send people to La Cuisine de Paris where I’ve had nothing but great experiences.
 The croissant class was my personal favorite and is a great way to spend a morning or afternoon hiding out from the rain.
 You need to book in advance so I’d recommend doing so for a day that shows rain all day with no sign of letting up.

-Go shopping.
 Hide out in Paris’ famed department stores like Galeries Lafayette or Le Bon Marche which are both big enough to entertain for long stretches.
 Don’t miss their food halls either for delicious snacks.
 The Marais also offers loads of shops to be popping in and out of.